The Day the Lion Came to Call

 To submit your art, click HERE!

-Here is a video of me reading the story followed by the text and more illustrations.
+To the right is a video of me reading the story followed by the text and more illustrations.
+You may also wish to share your ideas of the world you wish to see.

 The Day the Lion Came to Call